 Priority Mail Express Flat Rate

-The Priority Mail Express Flat Rate is a type of Priority Mail Express service which includes three mailpieces—Flat Rate Envelope, Legal Flat Rate Envelope, and Padded Flat Rate Envelope.
+The Priority Mail Express Flat Rate is a type of Priority Mail Express service that includes three mailpieces—Flat Rate Envelope, Legal Flat Rate Envelope, and Padded Flat Rate Envelope.
 Check out their updated prices below.

 - Priority Mail Express Flat Rate Envelopes will also see a rate increase ranging from $0.70 to $0.72 depending on the envelope used.